JRZ97/MachineLearning-Fall2021/DecisionTree/README.md

         feature_categories: list of lists, values the features can take
         label_categories: list of strings/ints, values the labels can take
-        label_categoriesCount: list of ints, how many data instances have                                  each label
+        label_categoriesCount: list of ints, how many data instances have each label.
         tree: dictionary, the resulting DTs. keys are integers representing the depth and the values are dictionaries representing the DT for each respective depth key.
 A DT at each depth tree is